 In his later years, Layzer developed through a series of talks and unpublished papers a compelling view of how the freedom and creativity of living and mental systems can coexist with the (seemingly) rigid determinism of natural law.
 It has been argued in many places that randomness - quantum or otherwise - does not bear upon free will.
 Layzer forcefully disputes this, arguing that the same randomness and growth of order that pervades the universe underlies living phenomena, with the randomness providing the fuel (but not in itself an explanation) for genuine novelty and choice.

-In Why We Are Free, his last work (especially chapter VII and the following four sections), we see Layzer's concise telling of this entire story.
+In Why We Are Free, his last work (especially page 153), we see Layzer 's concise telling of this entire story.

 Anthony Aguirre, UC Santa Cruz Bob Doyle, Harvard University January, 2021